Mining One Bitcoin: Time, Difficulty, and Profitability

 Taxes aren't something you want to think about when you're mining Bitcoin.
 But you have to.
 In most jurisdictions, mining is considered entrepreneurial activity, which means expenses can and should be deducted.

 Equipment depreciation, electricity costs, facility rent, repairs, pool fees — all of this reduces your taxable base.
-Calculate wisely, and you can save tens of percent.
+Calculate wisely, and you can save dozens of percent.

 But no matter how you optimize, bitcoin mining rests on three pillars: hashrate, difficulty, and electricity tariff.
 Taxes come later.
-You can deduct operational expenses perfectly, but if electricity costs too much, no tax authority will save you.
+You can deduct every single operational expense, but if electricity costs too much, no tax authority will save you.

 First, survive.
 Then, report.
 Without cheap power, all tax deductions are just a consolation prize.